JKR007/rails-react-redux-single-page/README.md

 Things you may want to cover:

-* Ruby version
+* Install Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  ruby-2.5.0

-* Deployment instructions
+* Bundle install

-* ...
+* Run - yarn